Maiden Bradley: Church of England

 The Church of England parish church of All Saints stands to the south-east of the village.
 A church was first mentioned in 1102 when Henry Bisset granted it to Notley Abbey, Buckinghamshire.
 The present building is almost certainly on the site of a Saxon church or chapel; its oldest parts are the westernmost three bays of the north arcade, which appear to date from the 12th century, although no clearly Norman features are visible.

 The south arcade is from the early 14th century, and the fourth bay of the name was added in the same century; there was extensive rebuilding in 1385.
 The porch (with original door, and 18th-century metal sundial) and two-stage west tower are from the 14th and 15th centuries.
 Restoration was undertaken in the 1840s, and the chancel was restored in 1890.
 The large east window is early 19th century, and the west window of 1864 is by Lavers & Barraud.
 In the north aisle, a two-light window by Veronica Whall is a memorial to the 15th duke of Somerset (d.1923).

 The square font, in Purbeck marble and standing on cylindrical shafts, is from the 12th century.
 Its wooden cover is 17th-century, as are the pulpit, reading desk and box pews; these furnishings are similar to those of St Michael's church in the nearby parish of Mere.
 There is a ring of six bells: one made in 1864 by Mears, the others recast in 1895 by the same foundry.

 In the south aisle is a fine large monument to Sir Edward Seymour (d.1708), sculpted in 1728–1730 by Rysbrack to designs of James Gibbs.
 Julian Orbach, expanding Pevsner's description, writes: "The figure in contemporary dress is extremely elegant, semi-reclining on a grey marble tomb-chest against a sumptuous architectural background in varied marbles".

-The church was designated as Grade I listed in 1966.
+The church was designated as a Grade I listed building in 1966.
 Bradley House, since 1750 the seat of the dukes of Somerset, was built just north-east of the church in the 17th century.
 The church is the principal burial place for the Seymour family and the dukes; the church and family cemetery can be reached from the grounds of Bradley House via private access.

 The benefice was held in plurality with Horningsham from 1953, and in 1958 the two benefices were united, with the incumbent to live at the Maiden Bradley parsonage house.
 A reorganisation in 1976 transferred Maiden Bradley parish to the benefice of Mere with West Knoyle, and this arrangement continues.
 Notable vicars include from 1976 John Smith, later Archdeacon of Wilts, described in his Telegraph obituary as a "country parson who made a fine Archdeacon of Wiltshire".